workflow/dotfiles/README.md

 - Shrink Main Windows partition and through NTFS on it
 - Disable Bitlocker
 - Go to BIOS, disable Secure Boot and maybe fast startup
+- Install NixOS as below, re-using the existing EFI boot partition setup by Windows, and things should work with systemd-boot out of the box!

 ## Actual installation